Over two billion people around the world suffer from "hidden hunger" or micronutrient deficiencies.

 Who Suffers from Vitamin A Deficiency?

-Some 190 million preschool children are vitamin A deficient, and approximately 5.2 million preschool-age children suffer from night blindness.
-The 2013 Lancet report on Maternal and Child Undernutrition and Overweight attributed 157,000 childhood deaths in 2011 to vitamin A deficiency.
-Close to 7 million pregnant women in developing countries are also vitamin A deficient, and 6 million are clinically night-blind.
+Approximately 30 percent of preschool-age children are vitamin A deficient, and nearly 5.2 million preschool-age children suffer from night blindness.
+A recent Lancet article attributed 105,700 childhood deaths in 2013 to vitamin A deficiency.
+Over 19 million pregnant women in developing countries are also vitamin A deficient, and 9.7 million are clinically night-blind.

 Why Do We Need Vitamin A?